 mysqladmin Ver 8.23 Distrib 5.0.9-0, for redhat-linux-gnu on i386

-You can connect to your MySQL server by using MySQL client using mysql command.
-At this moment, you do not need to give any password as by default it will be set to blank.
+You can connect to your MySQL server through the MySQL client and by using the mysql command.
+At this moment, you do not need to give any password as by default it will be set as blank.

 It should be rewarded with a mysql> prompt.
-Now, you are connected to the MySQL server and you can execute all the SQL command at mysql> prompt as follows:
+Now, you are connected to the MySQL server and you can execute all the SQL commands at the mysql> prompt as follows −

 mysql> SHOW DATABASES; +----------+ | Database | +----------+ | mysql | | test | +----------+ 2 rows in set (0.13 sec)

 MySQL ships with a blank password for the root MySQL user.
-As soon as you have successfully installed the database and client, you need to set a root password as given in the following code block −
+As soon as you have successfully installed the database and the client, you need to set a root password as given in the following code block −

 [root@host]# mysqladmin -u root password "new_password";